LankeyBoard/RulesGraph/generalRules.md

 slug: DEFLECT-DICE

 ruleType: RULE\
-When you would take damage and you are not Surprised, Unconscious or otherwise unaware of the damage, you can attempt to reduce the damage by spending 2 Stamina per die to roll Deflect Dice, reducing the damage taken by the amount rolled.
-You can roll Deflect Dice equal to 1 + half your level rounded down and you must decide and roll all dice at once.
+When you would take damage and you are not Surprised, Unconscious or otherwise unaware of the damage, you can attempt to reduce the damage by spending 3 Stamina per die to roll Deflect Dice, reducing the damage taken by the amount rolled.
+Your Deflect Dice is determined by your Class.
+You start with two Deflect Dice and gain 1 more every third level starting at level 3.
+Level 1-2: 2 dice, Level 3-5: 3 dice, Level 6+: 4 dice.
+You must decide how many dice you are going to roll before rolling any of them.

-Any flat Deflect bonuses only apply once regardless of how many dice you roll.

 Depending on the source of the damage this might represent a last second dodge to reduce the effect of the blow or gritting your teeth through the damage to reduce the effect.